 There is a powerful connection between stress, overwhelm and low resilience.
 According to the 2010 General Social Survey, one in four Canadian workers describe their day-to-day lives as highly stressful and 60% of these individuals identified work as their main source of stress.
 The most impactful relationship in the lives of most workers is the one with their manager, so it makes sense that this relationship contributes to or mitigates their stress on a daily basis.

 According to Alexandra Bisson Desrochers at the Centre for Studies on Human Stress in Montreal, “Since protective factors can modify our ability to overcome difficult life events, we should try to improve the ones we have control over, like altruism or a good sense of humour.
 Everyone has his/her toolbox and it is up to you to pick the right tools during adversity.”
 By doing something that is within our control, we can increase our ability to be more resilient.
 If we are stressed at work and home and work stress goes down, it gives us the space to grow our resilience.
 This is where the manager’s influence has huge ramifications for the team and organizational success.

 The Coach Approach

-By coming face-to-face with employees more often and being involved in their growth, development and job satisfaction on a continuous basis, Managers can connect in powerful ways that really matter to their employees.
-When team members feel known, cared about and supported by their Managers, stress goes down and satisfaction goes up.
-Here are some strategies for Managers to reduce stress and build resilience by moving from a “managing” to “coaching” approach.
+By coming face-to-face with employees more often and being involved in their growth, development and job satisfaction on a continuous basis, managers can connect in powerful ways that really matter to their employees.
+When team members feel known, cared about and supported by their managers, stress goes down and satisfaction goes up.
+Here are some strategies for managers to reduce stress and build resilience by moving from a “managing” to a “coaching” approach.